InteractiveComputerGraphics/stark_magnetic/README.md

 > L. Westhofen, J. A. Fernández-Fernández, S. R. Jeske, and J. Bender.
 2024.
 Strongly Coupled Simulation of Magnetic Rigid Bodies.
 In Proceedings of the ACM SIGGRAPH/Eurographics Symposium on Computer Animation (SCA '24).
 Eurographics Association, Goslar, DEU, 1–11. https://doi.org/10.1111/cgf.15185

 Please refer to the [publication page](https://animation.rwth-aachen.de/publication/0590/) for more details.
-The implementation is implemented into [Stark](https://github.com/InteractiveComputerGraphics/stark).
+The implementation relies mainly on [Stark](https://github.com/InteractiveComputerGraphics/stark).
 Please also check the upstream repository for further details on Stark.

 # Building & Running